-ISLAM is one of the largest religions in the world, with over 1 billion followers.
-It is a monotheistic faith based on revelations received by the Prophet Muhammad in 7th-century Saudi Arabia.
+ISLAM is one of the largest religions in the world, with over one billion followers.
+It is a monotheistic faith based on revelations received by the Prophet Muhammad in the 7th century, in Saudi Arabia.

-The story of Islam starts with the prophet Muhammad.
+The story of Islam starts with the prophet Muhammad (pbuh).
 However, Islam rose in a certain historical and geographical context.
-Before Muhammad and the rise of the Islamic religion, the Arabian Peninsula was originally the home of nomadic peoples who coped with the desert climate by migrating every season ('Arab' roughly translates as 'desert dweller').
+Before Muhammad and the rise of the Islamic religion, the Arabian Peninsula was originally the home of nomadic peoples who had to migrate every season in order to cope with the desert climate ('Arab' roughly translates as 'desert dweller').

-When people began to establish settlements around the fifth century BC, many chose Mecca, near the west coast of Saudi Arabia, as their home.
+When people began to establish settlements around the 5th century BC, many chose Mecca, close to the west coast of Saudi Arabia, as their home.
 It didn't have a favourable climate or many natural resources, but it was the site of the Ka'ba, a large cubical shrine dedicated to various deities.

 The religion of the Arab world before the advent of Islam was an animistic polytheism.
 It was believed that the desert was populated with fiery spirits called jinn.
 Numerous gods were worshipped, with most towns having their own patron god.

-Mecca soon became the religious centre with 360 shrines, one for each day in the lunar year.
-Local merchants depended heavily on pilgrims to these shrines for their livelihood, a fact which would become significant for Muhammad.
+Mecca soon became a religious centre with its 360 shrines, one for each day of the lunar year.
+Local merchants depended heavily on pilgrims visiting these shrines for their livelihood, a fact which would later become significant for Prophet Muhammad (pbuh).

-According to Islamic tradition, the angel Gabriel appeared to the Prophet over the course of 20 years, revealing to him many messages from God.
-The Prophet dedicated the remainder of his life to spreading a message of monotheism in a polytheistic world.
-In 622, he fled north to the city of Medina to escape growing persecution.
+According to the Islamic tradition, angel Gabriel appeared to the Prophet over the course of twenty years, revealing to Him many messages from God.
+The Prophet dedicated the remainder of his life to spreading messages of monotheism in a polytheistic world.
+In 622 BC, he fled north to the city of Medina to escape growing persecution.

 This event marks the beginning of the Islamic calendar.
-Eight years later, Muhammad returned to Mecca with an army and conquered the city for Islam.
-By Muhammad's death, 50 years later, the entire Arabian Peninsula had come under Muslim control.
+Eight years later, Muhammad returns to Mecca with an army and conquers the city for Islam.
+By the time of the Prophet's death, 50 years later, the entire Arabian Peninsula had come under Muslim control.